chenga-battelle/chenga-intern-report/README.md

-## Bug Fix - Binary build of CUBE CLI from Github Actions to set version properly
+## Binary build of CUBE CLI from Github Actions to set version properly

 ### Overview